How Much Does Twitter/X Actually Pay Creators

 What Creators Actually Receive in Payouts

-Small creators (5,000-25,000 followers) who meet the 5 million impression threshold typically report quarterly payouts of $20-$200.
-That's not monthly — quarterly.
-Many creators who excitedly signed up for Premium to access the program have earned back less than their subscription cost.
+Small creators (5,000-25,000 followers) who meet the 5 million impression threshold typically report quarterly payouts of $20 to $200.
+Not monthly.
+Quarterly.
+A lot of small creators who signed up for Premium specifically to access the program have earned back less than their subscription cost.

 Mid-tier creators (25,000-100,000 followers) report quarterly payouts of $100-$1,000.
 At the higher end, a creator consistently generating viral threads and engagement from verified users can earn $200-$400 per month, but this requires significant daily effort.